Red Light Therapy for Swimmers - Boosting Recovery

 Is red light therapy good for athletes?

-Yes, red light therapy is beneficial for athletes because it enhances their strength by increasing the production of internal energy (ATP).
-Red light therapy also reduces the recovery time period and induces muscle recovery.
+Yes, red light therapy is beneficial for athletes because it enhances their strength by increasing internal energy production (ATP).
+It also reduces recovery time and induces muscle recovery.

 Do Navy SEALs use red light therapy?